slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 ---

 Thank you for your interest in our research!
 See below for how you can get involved.
-This information is accurate as of **December 2023**.
+This information is accurate as of **February 2023**.

 If you have additional questions after reading the below and want to get involved, feel free to email me.
 My contact information is [available on my website](https://danielseita.github.io/).
 I encourage you to read [Yonatan Bisk's FAQ](https://yonatanbisk.com/emailing_professors.html) about emailing professors.
 I will try to respond to emails that are tailored to me.
 I kindly ask that you not send the same generic email to a long list of professors.

 ## PhD Students

-*I am expecting to hire about 3 PhD students to start in Fall 2024*.
+I am recruiting PhD students to start in Fall 2024.
+I will post an update about Fall 2025 admits later.

+For anyone applying to a PhD:
 Please apply to USC for a PhD program and indicate my name in your application.
 My home department is [computer science](https://www.cs.usc.edu/), though I am open to co-advising students from other departments (as well as co-advising within computer science).
-There is no need to email me as part of this process, since I need to see the full application, which includes confidential letters of recommendation.
+You do not need to email me, because I need to see your full application to make a decision (these include confidential letters of recommendation).
 Nonetheless, you are welcome to email me if you feel like our research interests are especially aligned.
 I sometimes respond to these "cold" emails, especially if the email is tailored to me.
 I will make sure to carefully check applications which list my name as a potential PhD advisor.
 Please also check out my [advising statement](#advising-statement).

 I just joined USC in Fall 2023 and am excited to be starting a new lab.
-I am especially interested in hiring students with the following experience, skills, or criteria:
+I am especially interested in working with students with the following experience, skills, or criteria:

-- who have significant experience in deep learning, reinforcement learning, and vision-language (foundation) models.
 - who have built, fixed, and engineered robotics hardware.
 - who have implemented robotics or physics simulators.
+- who have significant experience in deep learning, imitation/reinforcement learning, and vision-language (foundation) models.
 - who have applied robotics to fields such as agriculture and health care.
 - who come from underrepresented, non-traditional, and/or low-income backgrounds, but who have reasonably "maxed out" their available resources to